top of page

 Cancer research.

 Jess taught dance for many years as an assistant dance teacher within her previous dance school, and professionally taught Classical Ballet Exams for 3 years as a Senior Dance Teacher, training children from the ages of 4-16.
-Jess has been a Dance Coach with All Abilities 2 years and is excited to continue
+Jess has been a Dance Coach with All Abilities for 4 years and is excited to continue

 sharing her passion for dance with the All Abilities Community!